icollier77/team-page-app/README.md

 ### Project Goal
 The goal of this project is to apply principles of Object-Oriented Programming and Test-Driven Development, and to practice working with Node.js (specifically the inquirer and fs packages) and Jest.js to create an app that dynamically generates an html page based on CLI inputs.

+### Sample Project Image

+We were provided with a sample image of how the generated html file can look in the browser (the styling is optional):

+![sample image][sample-image]

 ### Built With